 Dr. Alister Chapman (PhD, Cambridge) came to Westmont in 2004.
 He teaches courses in modern European history and the World History Survey (HIS-010).
-Dr. Chapman’s research focuses on the history of Christianity in modern Britain.
-He is currently working on a book about religion and British prime ministers in the twentieth century.
+He is currently researching the impact of immigration and imperial decline on English society after 1945.
 Alister is married to Margaret Chapman, and they have four children.

 B.A., M.A., M.Phil., Ph.D., History, University of Cambridge

 Godly Ambition: John Stott and the Evangelical Movement.
 (New York: Oxford University Press, 2012)

 "The International Context of Secularization in England: The End of Empire, Immigration, and the Decline of Christian National Identity, 1945-1970," Journal of British Studies, forthcoming

 Seeing Things Their Way: Intellectual History and the Return of Religion, eds.
 Alister Chapman, John Coffey, and Brad S. Gregory (Notre Dame, Ind.: University of Notre Dame Press, 2009)